 Highlight features of the SSAM include:

-- – Powered by the same award-wining OTEK technology that powers our NTM series
+- – Powered by the same award-winning OTEK technology that powers our NTM series

 - – Advanced “pure white” LED technology allows for a powerful display that is customizable to a vast array of colors